ubiquity/rpc-handler/README.md

 #### Notes

 - The RPCs are not tested on instantiation, but are tested on each call to `handler.getFastestRpcProvider()` or `handler.testRpcPerformance()`

+- `networkId` is the only required configuration option

 - See the full [config](src\handler.ts) object (optionally passed in the constructor) for more options